“Why do they call it a fast when it goes so slooooow?” —Gallagher

 Five more days.
 Four, three, two….

 I woke up at 5AM with severe cramps in my left leg due to loss of electrolytes: My foot, calf and thigh were twisting.
-Enduring this for about a half hour, I prayed for a friend who had blood cancer and experiences cramps like these regularly.
+Enduring this for about a half hour, I prayed for a friend who had blood cancer and experienced cramps like these regularly.

-Plan for day forty-one: awaken, pray, read my Bible and a two mile walk so that I could thank God for his sustaining power.
+Plan for day forty-one: awaken, pray, read my Bible and take a two mile walk so that I could thank God for his sustaining power.

 My wife the nurse prepared my “re-feeding” program, which can take up to ten days.
 She studied and found that the best course of action would be to adhere to the guidelines from Scarborough Hospital in the U.K. (found in this article on long fasts).
 It’s important not to eat too much too quickly when breaking a fast because I could have a heart attack, even die.
 This happened to starving Jews after WWII.
 It had to be slow.

 And dinner?
 Eight ounces of beef broth.
-I was restricted to 350 calories the first day, 700 the next, gradually increasing my caloric intake until I can try out the new burger joint in town.
+I was restricted to 350 calories the first day, 700 the next, gradually increasing my caloric intake until I could try out the new burger joint in town.
 And the pizza buffet.